 Appropriates funds to districts to pay for some or all of Advanced Placement (AP), International Baccalaureate (IB), and College-Level Examination Program (CLEP) test and registration fees for low income students.

 Sec.
 94a.
 Center for Educational Performance and Information (CEPI)

-Appropriates funds for the CEPI and the state education data collection.
+Appropriates funds for CEPI and the state's P-20 longitudinal data system.